Workforce Development/Technology Classes

 These classes are offered at the netWORKri One-Stop Center, at One Reservoir Ave.
 Classes aim to help adults acquire basic computer skills required by today’s workplace, based on the Northstar Digital Literacy curriculum.

 Classes are held weekly on Fridays 8:30 am - 10:00 am.
 If classes are full, you can sign up for the wait list.

 These classes help adults with limited computer experience to expand on their technology skills.
 Classes are held at Providence Public Library.
 English proficiency is required.

-Data Navigators is a free, 10-week course for adults interested in exploring how to transform data into actionable information.
-As one of our workforce development offerings, this course will cover topics including data collection and cleaning, advanced Excel, Tableau, regression analysis, data visualization, etc. Basic Excel knowledge is required.
+The Data Pathway consists of two 10-week courses for adults interested in exploring how to transform data into actionable information through data analysis and visualization.
+As a key component of our workforce development offerings, the Data Pathway will cover topics including data collection and cleaning, advanced Excel, Tableau, regression analysis, data visualization, etc. Basic Excel knowledge is required.